-In my home state, there has been vigorous debate about proposals to raise the state's minimum wage.
-This sort of proposal of course prompted fierce online debates between various factions, some arguing for, some against the proposed wage increase.
+In my home state, there has been vigorous debate about proposals to raise the state’s minimum wage.
+The proposal of course prompted fierce online debates between various factions, some arguing for, some against the proposed wage increase.
 It also brought out spirited debate among faithful Catholics on the concept of a just wage, and classical issues surrounding Catholic social teaching.
-The particulars of the minimum wage proposal are neither here nor there; I personally see very little correlation between contemporary economic discussions and the lofty ideals of Leo XIII and Pius XI.
-But what was very interesting in the discussions was the different approaches Catholics took to Catholic social teaching.
-Some were willing to grant it a sweeping authority, on par to the Church's dogmatic pronouncements; others were more dismissive.
-I recall in the minimum wage discussion one Catholic attorney, in responding to some citations of Leo XIII, remarked that "Rerum Novarum is hardly relevant in this discussion."
+The particulars of the minimum wage proposal are neither here nor there; what was most interesting in the discussions was the different approaches Catholics took to the Church’s social teaching.
+Some were willing to grant it a sweeping authority, on par to the Church’s dogmatic pronouncements; others were more dismissive.
+I recall in the minimum wage discussion one Catholic attorney, in responding to some citations of Leo XIII, remarked that “Rerum Novarum is hardly relevant in this discussion.”

-This is simply my experience; I admit it is a limited one, and that there are others who may disagree with me but for different reasons.
-Granted.
-Still, it is the purpose of this essay to examine this question of what authority Catholics are bound to give to Rerum Novarum and Quadragesimo Anno in particular, since these two encyclicals are the two columns upon which Catholic social teaching rests.
+This is simply my experience, and I admit it is a limited one.
+Yet, it was enough to prompt an exploration of the level of authority these documents hold.
+What level of assent are Catholics are bound to give to Rerum Novarum and Quadragesimo Anno, the two encyclicals are the two columns upon which Catholic social teaching rests?

-It is important to understand that we are not seeking to prove that these documents are infallible or contain infallible pronouncements; some have argued convincingly that the prerogative of infallibility applies to the pope's ordinary Magisterium as well (cf. John P. Joy, STL, Cathedra Veritatis: On the Extension of Papal Infallibility).
+It is important to understand that we are not seeking to prove that these documents are infallible or contain infallible pronouncements; some have argued convincingly that the prerogative of infallibility applies to the pope’s ordinary Magisterium as well; for example, Dr. John P. Joy, Cathedra Veritatis: On the Extension of Papal Infallibility).
 But this is not our argument; we merely seek to prove that the these encyclicals are still authoritative and command the assent of the faithful, which is a different question from their infallibility.

 I. Rerum Novarum